-President Hu’s visit reminded me of my Chinese friend and room-mate of several years ago, James Song, with whom I had the opportunity to celebrate a Chinese new year.
+President Hu’s visit reminded me of my Chinese friend and room-mate for several years ago, James Song, with whom I had the opportunity to celebrate a Chinese New Year.

 James lived and worked in the US as a software engineer and was very wise and frugal in his living.

 This visit to America by President Hu was said to be good and bad for America.
-Good because he stopped by and had high level meetings with Bill Gates of Microsoft and met with officials at Boeing, America’s aeronautics giant.
-At both instances, the Chinese leader signaled plans to pump tons of the Chinese Yuan into the U.S. economy as a result of trade negotiations and agreements with Boeing and Microsoft respectively.
+Good because he stopped by and had high-level meetings with Bill Gates of Microsoft and met with officials at Boeing, America’s aeronautics giant.
+In both instances, the Chinese leader signaled plans to pump tons of the Chinese Yuan into the U.S. economy as a result of trade negotiations and agreements with Boeing and Microsoft respectively.

 In D.C., it was not so good, according to analysts for CNN and FOX news.
 President George W. Bush, news reports say, was not tough enough to press for better human rights in China.
 The issue of Taiwan and Tibet were left hanging in the balance, we’re told.
 HU made no promises on fairer trade with the US, and China is still the odd couple in the war on terror and nuclear weapons, especially on Iran.

-Not so good because, it is said ,a reporter with U.S. press credentials, yelled at the Chinese visitor at a White House meeting and caused President Bush to apologize to his Chinese counterpart.
+Not so good because, it is reported, said, a journalist with U.S. press credentials, yelled at the Chinese visitor at a White House meeting and caused President Bush to apologize to his Chinese counterpart.

-Now-it is reported that Hu is on his way to Africa, with plans to visit Nigeria, Kenya and Morocco.
+It is reported that Hu is on his way to Africa, with plans to visit Nigeria, Kenya, and Morocco.